The Ultimate SEO Guide For Beginners

-Welcome newbie to the ultimate SEO Guide For Beginners!
+Welcome to the ultimate SEO Guide For Beginners!
 You are probably curious about what SEO stands for.
 Search Engine Optimization (SEO) is the process of improving the visibility of a website or a web page in search engines via the “natural” or un-paid search results also known as “organic”.
 There are non-organic forms of SEO, which is paid or PPC (Pay-per-click) advertising.
-This SEO guide is essential for any business or SEO newbie– the higher you rank on search engine results, the more frequently a site appears in search results.
+SEO is essential for any business – the higher you rank on search engine results, the more frequently a site appears in search results.
 In turn, this will lead to more visitors to your website.

-SEO Guide Part I – How the Internet Works & Local SEO
+SEO Guide For Beginners Part I – How the Internet Works & Local SEO

 As a newbie, a few of the first things you learn is how to create content for social media accounts, how sites get crawled and find all the pages that exist under the domain.
 When you start your SEO education, you will gain a better understanding of the Internet and see how everything connects.
 Search engines analyze the web using bots.
 Google crawls the whole internet over and over constantly, explores websites, and ranks them based on complex algorithms.

-Our job is to make sure all the pages and links are working properly, and that the site is structured well.
+Our job is to make sure the site is working properly as well as all the pages and links.
 The URL’s should act as little files, organized into folders, organized into bigger folders, and contained in one giant folder (the domain).
-These folders are arranged with keywords and phrases that allow Google bots to scan the sites.
+When these folders are arranged with keywords and phrases it allows Google bots to scan the sites.
 This allows Google to crawl the site quickly, see which pages are related, and determine the main concepts easily.
-These are also keywords and phrases that your client searches for.
+Additionally, these are also keywords and phrases that your client searches for.

-SEO Guide Part II – Business Citation Pages
+SEO Guide For Beginners Part II – Business Citation Pages

 Part of SEO involves the creation of business citation pages.
 Business citation pages are nothing more than an online profile for all your business info- including your business name, address, phone number, email etc. A few of the larger websites for business citations include Google, Bing, Yahoo WhitePages, Yelp etc. Google sets up your business citation page with your business info, and it is the same info is the same on your website, social media profiles, your Bing other business citation pages.